Join the Academy

 And then there is Agatha Christie, queen of mystery, who often penned book titles inspired by nursery rhymes, such as Hickory Dickory Dock as well as And Then There Were None.
 You can do the same with a carefully selected title that makes a connection in the reader’s mind.

-Should your title be short or long?
+Should your book title be short or long?

 The benefit of short titles is that they are often easier to remember than longer titles.
 Elie Wiesel’s Night is one example of a powerful one-word title.
 Toni Morrison's classic Beloved is another.
 Both these books are powerful, tragic, and deeply moving stories, and their short titles match the poignancy of the narratives.